coderefinery/git-collaborative/_episodes/03-distributed.md

 - For a public repository everybody has read access
 - Typically only very few people have write access
 - Typically nobody pushes directly to the central repo
+- Central repo and the forks typically reside in the "cloud"

 Advantages: